 - Katharine acted for the individually named Respondent in the widely reported sexual harassment case of Weston v Merrill Lynch & Ors.

 - Eweida v British Airways Plc.
-Katharine is acted behalf of British Airways in this high-profile claim of religious discrimination and victimisation brought by an employee who had previously sued BA alleging its uniform policy did not allow her to display her Christian cross.
+Katharine acted on behalf of British Airways in this high-profile claim of religious discrimination and victimisation brought by an employee who had previously sued BA, alleging its uniform policy did not allow her to display her Christian cross.

 - A v Barclays Bank Plc.
 Katharine successfully acted for Barclays Bank Plc in a disability discrimination claim involving the interplay between disability discrimination and requests for early retirement.

 - Crompton v Telegraph Publishing Ltd. Katharine acted on behalf of The Telegraph in a claim of direct and indirect age discrimination brought by the assistant arts editor at The Telegraph.
 She was challenging the contractual redundancy scheme as being discriminatory on grounds of age.
 The claim settled shortly before trial.

 - Bodi v Guardian Media Group.
 Katharine acted for The Guardian in a claim for religious discrimination arising out of The Guardian’s decision to block an individual from commenting in its forums.
 The claim was ultimately withdrawn.

 - Coleman v Telegraph Publishing Ltd. Katharine acted on behalf of The Telegraph in this claim of sex and age discrimination brought by its legal editor.

 - Cook v United Utilities Plc.
 Katharine successfully defended the Respondent in this complex and long running whistleblowing, disability discrimination and unfair dismissal claim.